ERnsTL/flowd/flowd-rs/README.md

 * Delivery of IIPs is implemented.
 * IP transfer between components and bounded connections between them is implemented.
 * Much to clarify with developers of the protocol spec.
+* Ability to implement custom buffering and flushing strategies is implemented.
+* Bulk transfers and parallel send/receive are implemented.

 Test suite of the FBP network protocol:
 * One of the next milestones.